push-protocol/push-vnode/README.md

 # Push Validator Node

-Push Storage Node is a part of Push's Proof of Stake (PoS) chain and is responsible for ensuring the integrity and authenticity of transactions by validating them.
+Push Validator Node is a part of Push's Proof of Stake (PoS) chain and is responsible for ensuring the integrity and authenticity of transactions by validating them.

 ## Table of Contents